LLNL/RAJA/docs/sphinx/user_guide/tutorial/reductions.rst

  * the min loc will be N/2
  * the max loc will be N/2 + 1

-A sequential kernel that exercises all RAJA sequential reduction types is:
+A sequential kernel that exercises all RAJA sequential reduction types along with operations after the kernel to print the reduced values is:

 .. literalinclude:: ../../../../exercises/reductions_solution.cpp
    :start-after: _reductions_raja_seq_start